 We are Canoeing across Canada to Make a Difference!

 We both love the outdoors, especially canoeing, and we are dedicated to improving the quality of life of our fellow Canadians!
-What better way to recognize and support Loving Spoonful in Kingston, Ontario than to canoe across Canada in their honour with the purpose of raising funds for this awesome organization.
+What better way to recognize and support Loving Spoonful in Kingston, Ontario than to canoe across Canada in their honour.
+Our purpose is to raise awareness and funds for this awesome organization that believes no one should be without fresh healthy food.
 By doing what we love and having a purpose to raise money and awareness, we hope to make a difference in our beautiful country.

 Come Paddle with Us

 We welcome people to join us during any part of our trip!
 On the website, you can find our route and updates on where we will be and where we are heading!
 So come and join us on this epic journey for the love of the outdoors and to help promote an awesome cause.

 There are many ways you can make a difference and help our worthy cause!
 You can join us on our paddle, donate directly to Loving Spoonful on our website or simply volunteering in your own community to help the quality of life of our fellow Canadians.